-The key to unlocking a flat stomach actually lays primarily in the foods we eat.
-You can do a thousand sit ups a day, but if you’re eating only carb heavy foods full of grease and oil (hamburgers, we’re looking at you) then all of that hard work amounts to probably nothing but a very sore tummy.
+The key to unlocking a flat stomach actually lies primarily in the foods we eat.
+You can do a thousand sit-ups a day, but if you’re eating only carb-heavy foods full of grease and oil (hamburgers, we’re looking at you), then all of that hard work amounts to probably nothing but a very sore tummy.

 These are the foods you can include in your diet today that will help you shed a little extra weight.

-Protein rich foods require more energy from your body to digest than most other foods, particularly those high in fats and carbohydrates.
-This is because protein molecules are much more complex, requiring far more sustained energy, taking longer for the body to eventually break down.
-In any given study on the effectiveness of thermic foods, high protein foods always sit at the top.
+This is because protein molecules are much more complex, requiring far more sustained energy and taking longer for the body to eventually break down.
+In any given study on the effectiveness of thermogenic foods, high protein foods always sit at the top.